 Fostering Pro-Life Clergy

 Then, for the fourth time in its history, HLI met with a pro-life warrior, the Archbishop of Maputo, His Grace Fransisco Chimoio, O.F.M.
 Cap.
 In 2007 he supported HLI in its critical opposition defeating the abortion bill.
 In 2012, he appointed a priest, Fr.
-Jonasse Jose, to coordinate all pro-life diocesan activities and, in 2017, he enabled me to speak with 50 priests of his Archdiocese.
+Jonasse Jose, to coordinate all pro-life diocesan activities and, in 2017, he opened the door to HLI’s Anglophone Africa Director to speak with 50 priests of his Archdiocese.